What is the Time Value of Money?

-The time value of money is the basis of the net present value (NPV) calculation.
+The time value of money (TVM) matter because it serves as the basis of the net present value (NPV) calculation.

-- In the second option, you can receive $11,000 — but it’ll take one year in the future before the funds are received.
+- Option 2 → In the second option, you can receive $11,000, however, it’ll take one year before the funds are received.

 To pick the “right” option rationally, you must consider the time value of money, which is essentially the required rate of return (i.e. cost of capital).

 In this example, $11,000 is 10% greater than $10,000 — this serves as the minimum required rate of return if you would be indifferent between these investment options.

 For the second option to make sense from a monetary perspective, the returns should exceed that of the 1st option, i.e. if you receive the $10,000 on the present date and receive a return >10%, you should pick the first option, as it is more profitable.

 The formula for the time value of money, from the perspective of the current date, is as follows:\

 Present Value (PV) = FV ÷ [1 +( i ÷ n) ^(n × t)

 - PV = Present Value